The Music of the Harlem Renaissance

 After reviewing the rhythms by reading through them as a class, we add the piece de resistance – drumsticks (or rhythm sticks).
 You could even get fancy and tubanos or some other sort of percussion.

-Whenever I do something like that, I recommend to doing small groups at a time versus having everyone playing all the way through.
-For example, you could have an A group and a B group.
+Whenever I do something like that, I recommend to having students play in small groups.
+For example, you could one group play during the A section.
+Then the other could play during the B section.
 Or each line of the listening map could be a different group.

 Does this lesson sound like something you might want to do you in your classroom?
 I have the listening map and rhythm play along available for you for free.
-Fill out the form below to download them today and pair them with the other ideas I shared in this post.
+Fill out the form below to download them today.
+Then pair them with the other ideas I shared in this post.

 More Black History Month Activities